mrice/solidity-hello-world/README.md

 truffle test
 ```

-## Recap
+## Why I didn't build the tests in Solidity

+My first version of this repo did, in fact, implement the hello world tests in Solidity (see the history if you want to review).

-There's a lot to learn in this example.
-One call out I'll make now is to notice that the return type isn't string in this example.
-This is important to note because code running on the Ethereum virtual machine needs to be completely predictable.
+It had an interesting quirk to make it work.
+In that example, return type of sayHello had to be a byte32 instead of a string.
+This is important to note because code running on the Ethereum virtual machine needs to be completely predictable from contract to contract.
 If we were to return something other than the fixed length byte array of byte32, we could end up with a variable length string, which breaks the model.

-True, we could have returned a smaller array and save a few ETH in the process, but that's all something for a later example.
+The Javascript example, since it's not passing a string from one contract to another, let's us do this a little more naturally and supports a contract that we can deploy and get a human readable string from (more on that later).
+And since the Javascript framework can actually run the contracts on real networks, it comes with many other benefits too.

+Of course the drawback is that you have to write in two different languages at once.